trezzuri/erpnext-docs/docs/en/accounts/articles/customise-cash-flow-report.md

 Because Income Tax expense needs to be adjusted further in the cash flow statement, check the 'Is Income Tax Expense' checkbox.
-This is what will help ERPNext properly calculate the adjustments to be made.
+This is what will help SOMA properly calculate the adjustments to be made.

-*For best results, let parent accounts have child accounts that have the same treatment for cash flow reporting purposes because ERPNext will calculate net change of all children accounts in a situation where the selected account is a parent account.*
+*For best results, let parent accounts have child accounts that have the same treatment for cash flow reporting purposes because SOMA will calculate net change of all children accounts in a situation where the selected account is a parent account.*